Frityet/ManagedC/README.md

 ### Extensions - GCC/Clang

-Just as the orignal use of `auto` in BCPL was to declare that a stack allocated variable was to be deallocated once outside of the scope, `mc_auto` in this library declares that a **heap allocated variable allocated with `managed_allocate` will be freed once outside the scope**.
+Just as the original use of `auto` in BCPL was to declare that a stack-allocated variable was to be deallocated once outside of the scope, `mc_auto` in this library declares that a **heap allocated variable allocated with `managed_allocate` will be freed once outside the scope**.

 For example